 No matter if you are looking for an IBAN for personal reasons or require one for your company, Genome covers all the bases!

 We offer personal, and business euro IBAN accounts for all your needs for payments and transfers within Europe!
-Moreover, with Genome, you can have up to 15 accounts in different currencies: EUR, USD, and GBP.
+Moreover, with Genome, you can have multiple accounts in different currencies: EUR, USD, and GBP.

 And these are only the basic perks you get with our wallets, as Genome also offers virtual and physical cards, merchant accounts, mass transfers, sophisticated reports, and more.